 Vanilla Scented Candles

 A standard eighty cent vanilla candle can help with mild nausea during pregnancy when it’s lit for a few hours in a small room.
-I light one thirty minutes before my nausea typically peaks and it helps.
+I light one thirty minutes before my nausea typically peaks and it helps, hence all the candles in my Instagram pictures.

 Sucking on mints helps keep my mouth moist, which decreases my nausea during the day.
 It’s an easy solution for morning sickness when I’m on the go or at work.